ceso/smigle-lagom/README.md

 ### Custom Shortcodes

-Smigle Lite supports all built-in Hugo shortcodes plus any you create in your site's `layouts/shortcodes` directory.
+Smigle lagom supports all built-in Hugo shortcodes plus any you create in your site's `layouts/shortcodes` directory.

 ### Image Handling